BuilderIO/builder/README.md

 ## How does it work?

 - Integrate the [Builder API or SDK](#supported-frameworks) to your site or app
-- Create a free account on [builder.io](https://builder.io) and drag and drop to create pages
+- Create a free account on [builder.io](https://builder.io) and drag and drop to create and publish pages
-- Publish - and it's live on your site, instantly!
+- Profit

 ## What is it good for?